-On August 13, 2017, we celebrated our 30th anniversary.
+On August 13, 2022, we will celebrate our 35th anniversary.
 Sherlock Company provides services to health care organizations, their business partners and their investors in the treasury, strategic and control functions of finance.
 We are known for our single-minded focus on the needs of our clients and for our high standards of technical competence.

 We serve only managed care organizations, with mutually reinforcing services.
 Sherlock Company has performed over 140 financial advisory assignments for health plans, we offer the health plan industry's definitive cost and performance benchmarks, we offer services to telescope your use of the Sherlock Benchmarks and we publish two influential and highly regarded research newsletters.
 Our performance benchmarks complement our corporate finance activities, and both corporate finance and performance benchmarks inform our published research.

 Douglas B. Sherlock, CFA, is President of Sherlock Company, which assists health plans, their business partners and their investors in the treasury, strategic and control functions of finance.
 Now in its fourth decade, Sherlock Company is known for its single-minded focus on the needs of its clients and its technical excellence.

 Sherlock focuses on the maintenance and development of the Sherlock Company business model.
 His marketing activities include panel, user and product development.
 Sherlock's process activities include the organization of various metrics for readily understood presentation and intellectual property protection including contracting and copyrights.
 As president, Sherlock provides the broad framework and oversight for successful execution of Sherlock reports and assignments.